Hamada92/todo_ddd/README.md

 # Errors

-If an api operation is not successful, I render the errors as json and return a 422 status code.
+If an api operation is not successful, the errors  are rendered as json and a status code 422 is returned.

 # Notes